den4ik2975/MD-Sharp/specification.md

-# MD language documentation
+# MD# language documentation
 ## Basic Concepts
 MD# is a functional programming language with a syntax based on Markdown.

-The language is designed for maximum readability and ease of parsing.
+Our idea was to make a programming language wil markdown formating.
+So, you can write your code in .md files and pass them to the interpreter.
+In mardown viewers you will be able to see your code with markdown formatting.
 ## Syntax
 ### Variables and constants
-Variable (let in F#) declaration is performed using a bulleted list:
+Named variable (let in F#) declaration is performed using a bulleted list:

-`- variable = value of the var`
+`- variable = expresion`
 ### Functions
+#### Anonymous (lambda) functions
 The lambda function declaration uses the callout syntax from Markdown:
 ```
 >[!] argument1, argument2, ...